 came to California from throughout the Great Plains looking for work.

 Most ended up living in shantytowns.

-Life was very difficult (see August 26th
+Life was very difficult [see The Golden State

 The exhibit documents this with a model living quarters and many old photographs.

-One section lists the hard choices new immigrants had to make, and asks visitors to choose between them.
+One section lists the hard choices new immigrants had to make, and asks

 Gold God and Glory

 Exhibit on Spanish conquest at the Pacific House museum